keidev-sol/Veyra-AI-Agent/Readme.md

 - **User flow is safe and guided**
 - **Operations are executed with clear confirmations**

-Vera prioritizes safety without sacrificing simplicity.
+veyra prioritizes safety without sacrificing simplicity.

 ---